Resources

 Liquidity Ratio

-Liquidity Ratio is a financial metric that measures a company’s ability to meet short-term debts using its liquid assets.
-3 types of liquidity ratio include Current Ratio, Quick Ratio and Cash Ratio.
+Liquidity Ratio measures a company's ability to meet short-term debts using liquid assets.
+Types include Current Ratio, Quick Ratio, and Cash Ratio.

 LTV (Lifetime Revenue)

-LTV is the predicted total revenue a business can expect from a customer throughout their entire relationship.
-It is critical for determining marketing spend and customer acquisition strategies.
+LTV is the predicted total revenue a business can expect from a customer throughout their relationship.

 Formula: LTV = Average Order Value × Purchase Frequency × Customer Lifespan